hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

     Please note that calling the API method by itself will only persist for as long as the nodes remain online and will be lost on next restart.

-    On a live network, the new node must be added to the [permissions file] so that subsequent nodes are aware of the change.
+    On a live network, the new node must be added to the [permissions file] so that subsequent restarts of the nodes are aware of the change.

 ### 6. Start the network